manastech/handbook/en/02-meta-mision/4-agilidad.md

-Queremos poder aprender y corregir la dirección constantemente.
-No creemos que haya un método fijo y perfecto que pueda mantenerse estático a lo largo del tiempo.
-La realidad cambia y nosotros cambiamos, es importante mantenerse ágil.
+##Agility

-We don't believe in a single fixed path which remains forever perfect, and so we like to constantly learn and easily change direction.
+We want to be able to constantly learn and adjust our course.
+We don't believe in a static and permanent methodology.
 Reality changes, and so do we, which makes the ability to stay agile very important.